3nachePaul/Introducere-in-Robotica---Proiect/README.md

 ## Other

-Because the microcontrollers, the breadboards and the battery support are not fiex in place once the safe is lifted the connection of the components is most likely to be distrubed, it is recommended to put the safe on a stable surface to use it for now.
+-Because the microcontrollers, the breadboards and the battery support are not fiex in place once the safe is lifted the connection of the components is most likely to be distrubed, it is recommended to put the safe on a stable surface to use it for now.
+- If I were to redo the project I would get larger walls for the safe as well as better wire management from the very begining.